SteveJustin1963/tec-MINT/README.md

 RAMSIZE     EQU $4000   ; this is 14k ram, but u can make bigger as not a real tec-1
 ```

 Also change `ram.ram` to `TIBSIZE EQU $800 ` on both tec-1 or asm80 so u can enter huge chunks of code.
 The text input buffer is where the code lives and is also used again to display code with ctrl-L. For asm80 use upload code tool with `autotyper.py` tool.
+Adjust delay in py file to account for the responsiveness of your pc running asm80.

 - A small and fast [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)) like system for the TEC-1 and SCC, and more